Plants can play many different roles in the aquarium.

 If you have a substrate that is rich in nutrients, it may also grow quickly being planted because it can draw nutrients from the water and the substrate, rather than just the water.

 Whilst this plant does thrive in many different water conditions, the below will give you a good indication of the ideal type of condition your plant will thrive in.

 Anacharis can thrive in many different temperatures of freshwater.
 They suit tropical tanks, which are usually heated to around 72-78OF, and they can also survive in temperatures as low as 60OF and as high as 82OF.

-They grow best in water with an alkalinity of 3-8dKF and prefer waters with a neutral pH between 6.5 and 7.5.
+They grow best in water with a hardness of 3-8dKH and prefer waters with a neutral pH between 6.5 and 7.5.

 You should ensure your tank has moderate lighting.
 Provide at least 2 watts of lighting per gallon.